The British Blue cat, or the British Shorthair Blue, is more than what she seems.

 This feline may not have its papers declaring it a purebred, but if you are really looking for the cutesy face and laid back personality of the British Blue cat, then this may be a great option for you.

+You also have the option of looking for a hybrid feline.
 When it comes to domestic hybrids, the California Spangled is what you should be looking for.

 This cat is a Manx, Siamese, British, and feral cat hybrid and has the distinctive chubby and teddy bear face of the British Blue.

-Should I Buy A British Blue Cat? – A Conclusion
+Should I Get A British Blue?

 Do you have your own British Blue cats or are you searching for the cat with the most pinchable cheeks?
 Let us know in the comments below.

 References And Resources

 - Gough A, Thomas A, O’Neill D. 2018 Breed Predispositions to Disease In Dogs and Cats.
 Wiley Blackwell

 - Hawes et al. Factors Informing Outcomes for Older Cats and Dogs in Animal Shelters

 - O’Neill et al. Longevity and mortality of cats attending primary care veterinary practices in England